 Pupils benefit from high quality and consistent teaching.
 Staff CPD with a focus on Cognitive load, Ratio and Retrieval.
 This evidence based approach is developing a culture of excellence beyond compliance with an understanding of why we do things.
+Further staff insent is going to focus on individual barriers to learning and how we can adapt within our school environment.

-DP and recovery funding is spent well.
-Dedicated academic support is in place to act on academic progress scores to allow early and effective interventions.
+We are carefully considered when allocating funding to interventions.
+At KKS we follow the EEF guidance and ensure that Quality First Teaching is at the heart of all we do.
+We have dedicated academic support in place to act on academic progress scores to allow early and effective interventions.
 Monitoring of these interventions takes place, with the majority of interventions resulting in improved outcomes.
-Of the 2022 Y11 DP who received Maths interventions, 84% achieved FFT50 or above.
-Of the 2022 Y11 DP who received English interventions, 73% achieved FFT 50 or above.
+Of the 2022 Y11 PP who received Maths tutoring interventions as well as class teacher support, 84% achieved FFT50 or above.
+Of the 2022 Y11 PP who received English tutoring interventions as well as class support, 73% achieved FFT 50 or above.
+Similarly in 2023 Y11 PP who received Maths tutoring interventions, 68% achieved FFT50 or above.
+Of the 2023 Y11 PP who received English tutoring interventions, 47% achieved FFT50 or above.

-Progress of all DP is monitored by HoD following all assessments and a standing item on department meeting agendas.
-All departments have a DP Champion who attends half-term meetings.
+Progress of all PP is monitored by HoD following all assessments and a standing item on department meeting agendas.
+All departments have a PP Champion who attends half-term meetings.
 IGS and exam data is used as evidence to inform wider interventions and success strategies for individuals shared.
-This data centred approach has been successful, for example, Y10 exam data was used for DP Champions to reflected on progress ensuring a targeted and focused start in Sept.
-Y11.
-All DP were had coordinated action po with departments sharing strategies employed to ensure DP progress.
-This was then reviewed and updated in the Nov meeting.
+This data centred approach has been successful, for example, Y10 exam data was used for PP Champions to reflect on progress ensuring a targeted and focused start in the September of Y11.
+All students' had coordinated action with departments sharing strategies employed to ensure progress.
+This was then reviewed and updated in the November meeting.